kaanguru/JavaScript_Re-Beginners/01_meet_again/01_what-is.md

 ## What makes JavaScript unique? <FontIcon icon="fingerprint" size="23" />

 * It has full integration with HTML/CSS
-* Simple, you can learn a few things and then art to build right after.
+* Simple, you can learn a few things and then start to build right after.
 * Supported by all browsers and enabled by default.

 :::tip